BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/smart-device/calibration-plan/calibration-plan.md

 It is recommended that all calibration is performed on the same zero that will be deployed in the field for most accurate data.

-A user will require both the Arduino IDE and the bare metal programming environment setup for these procedures.
+A user will require both an Arduino Uno and an Arduino Zero, the Arduino IDE and the bare metal programming environment setup to complete these calibration procedures.